 2015 Season Record: 87-75 (764 RS, 698 RA, 88-74 pythag. record), lost wildcard game

 Top stories from last week:

 Please take a second to answer the poll below and give us an idea of how confident you are in the team.
-You can view the interactive Fan Confidence Graph anytime via the nav bar above, or by clicking here.
+You can view the interactive Fan Confidence Graph anytime via the Features tab in the nav bar above, or by clicking here.
 Thanks in advance for voting.